(This page revised June 22, 2012)

 The pen’s dramatically new Art Deco design was highlighted by a stylish new arrow-shaped clip created by Joseph Platt; the body was made of alternating rings of celluloid.
 Caps and blind caps alternated colored rings with black; initally, the pen was offered with barrel either colored and black or colored and clear (so that the user could see how much ink remained).
 (The completely opaque version disappeared from the catalog after 1934.)
 The company’s advertising (see example to the left) made much of the fact that the “revolutionary” new pen offered a far greater ink capacity than was available in competing models.

-The name Golden Arrow may have encountered legal difficulties, as there was already on the market a British pen with that name, or it may be that Parker wanted to emphasize the advantages of the new filling system; in any case, the name was soon changed to Vacuum Filler.
+The name Golden Arrow might have encountered legal difficulties, as there was already on the market a British pen with that name, or it might have been that Parker wanted to emphasize the advantages of the new filling system; in any case, the name was soon changed to Vacuum Filler.
 The pen was received very well, and Parker announced it to the world in a full-page Saturday Evening Post advertisement on March 18, 1933.
 Shown here is a Vacuum-Filler in Burgundy Pearl; this pen has an opaque barrel.

 |